azooz2003-bit/hackGT-air-hockey/README.md

-# Air_Hockey
+# AirHockey
- This is an Air Hockey game me and my team created during HackGT.
-We used Python as well as the Pygame library to program this game.
+This is an Air Hockey game developed during HackGT.

+# Technologies

+Frameworks: Python, Pygame.